masterqsa/masterqsa-netlify-cms/src/pages/about/index.md

 description: >-
   Our values are in our company's DNA.
-It's the continuous improvement and innovation, integrity and team work that define how MasterQSA operates and how we deliver services to our clients
+It's the continuous improvement and innovation, integrity and team work that define how MasterQSA operates and how we deliver services to our customers.
 image: ../../img/about/hero.jpg
 intro:
   description: >-
-    MasterQSA improves the PCI compliance report creation process for both professional security assessors and the employees of the merchant being assessed.
-On top of this improved experience, MasterQSA lowers the cost of report creation and improves QSA productivity.
+    MasterQSA improves the PCI-DSS assessment process for both professional security assessors  (QSA and ISA personnel) and the employees of the merchant or service provider being assessed.
+On top of this, MasterQSA lowers the cost of PCI-DSS assessments, improves consistency of outcomes, improves overall accuracy and accountability and increases QSA / ISA productivity as well as the productivity of those being assessed.
   heading: Our Benefits
   image: ../../img/about/benefits.jpg
 pitches: